Time Value of Money Calculator

 How to use the TVM calculator

-Note that the input in the interest rate field in the calculator needs to be the effective interest rate based on the period for which you are performing the calculation.
+The input in the interest rate field in the calculator needs to be the effective interest rate based on the period for which you are performing the calculation.
 If the period is a year (e.g. you've entered "5" for the "Number of periods" field and this is a 5-year loan) then you should enter the effective annualized interest rate.
 If the period is a month, you should enter the effective monthly interest rate instead.

-What can the TVM formula calculator solve for?
+The TVM formula calculator can solve for:

 - present value